Omnistac/zedux/docs/guides/dispatchableReducers.md

 ### Composite inducers

 Did you notice?
 Inducers have the form `State => State`.
 Oh, snap...Must...Compose.
-Use this technique to update separate, dependent pieces of the state tree at once:
+Use this technique to update multiple separate but dependent pieces of the state tree at once:

 ```javascript
 import { compose } from 'zedux'